Ministries of the Diocese addressing Domestic Poverty

 St. Elizabeth's Essentials Pantry, Portland

-Our outreach effort is supported by seven Portland area Episcopal Churches as well as the diocese.
-We distribute non-food essentionals like toilet paper, bar soap, clothes, and housewares every Tuesday morning.
-We see hundreds of clients each week.
+The outreach effort of St. Elizabeth's Jubilee Center is supported by Portland area Episcopal Churches as well as the diocese.
+They distribute non-food essentionals like toilet paper, bar soap, and housewares every Tuesday morning.
+(St. Elizabeth's no longer accepts clothing donations except for adult winter coats and boots in spring and summer.)
+They see hundreds of clients each week.

 The Rev. Holly Hoffmann